Australians are now able to measure the quality of their eating habits using a simple online assessment tool, the CSIRO

-The launch of the Healthy Diet Score follows more than three years of research by CSIRO and University of South Australia and is capable of providing a similar evaluation to other more complex diet assessment methods such as weekly tracking of food intake.
+The Healthy Diet Score follows more than three years of research by CSIRO and University of South Australia and is capable of providing a similar evaluation to other more complex diet assessment methods such as weekly tracking of food intake.

-The Healthy Diet Score is free and can be completed in less than 10 minutes.
+The Healthy Diet Score is free and can be completed in about 20 minutes.

 CSIRO's lead researcher, Professor Manny Noakes, has been heavily invested in the development of the Healthy Diet Score and says most people overestimate how healthy their food intake is.
 The online assessment aims to provide guidance on how to improve eating habits and to serve as a reminder that there is always room for improvement when it comes to making healthy food choices.

-“With no existing benchmarks for people to quickly assess their eating behaviour, we developed the Healthy Diet Score to provide a simple and reliable measurement for people to better understand the quality of their diet,” said Professor Manny Noakes, Research Director for CSIRO’s Food and Nutrition Flagship and co-author of the CSIRO Total Wellbeing Diet.
+"With no existing benchmarks for people to quickly assess their eating behaviour, we developed the Healthy Diet Score to provide a simple and reliable measurement for people to better understand the quality of their diet," said Professor Manny Noakes, CSIRO Research Director and co-author of the CSIRO Total Wellbeing Diet.

 "A nutritious diet means eating a wide range of foods associated with a healthy lifestyle, however too often people will focus on a single food type or nutrient when looking to improve their diet.
 We know from previous research conducted that on average people are not eating enough fruit, vegetables and diary and are eating too much junk food.